Skip to main content

 5. Click Save to create the blueprint.

-You can create GitHub issues by leveraging Port's synced webhooks and secrets to directly interact with GitHub's REST API.
+You can create GitHub issues by leveraging Port's GitHub integration to dispatch workflows that interact with GitHub's REST API.

 2. Click on Credentials.